 - Submit their VAT returns to HMRC using a functional compatible software product that can access HMRC’s API (Application Program Interface) platform.

-The requirements apply to all VAT registered traders from April 2022.
+These requirements now apply to all VAT registered traders, with effect from April 2022.

 Businesses within scope need to acquire a suitable commercial software product or appoint an agent to submit returns to HMRC on their behalf.

 HMRC’s online VAT return is available, only to businesses that are not within the scope of MTD VAT (businesses that have claimed a digital exclusion exemption).